 - Let dry 24 hours before setting with Jacquard Permanent Dyeset Concentrate or steaming.

 Instead of resist lines this method uses an antifusant that is spread on the fabric to inhibit the flow of the dye.
 Jacquard No Flow is an excellent antifusant for silk.
 Spread the antifusant liberally and evenly on the silk with a wide brush or sponge.
 Let dry.
 When painting dyes on the treated fabric use a "dry" brush - ie. remove excess dye from the brush by dabbing it on a paper towel before painting.
 A build up of dye on the fabric will enhance spreading.
-Note: Do not use No Flow if you are setting the Green Label Dyes with the Permanent Dyeset Concentrate.

 One of the most exciting methods of painting on silk simply involves letting the dyes spread and mix on the fabric.
 Beautiful free form watercolor effects are produced when silk is dampened and bunched on a sheet of plastic or plexiglass without stretching, allowing dye to flow into the folds producing a dramatic, textured appearance.
 Silk may also be stretched on a frame for the watercolor technique but will not have the textured appearance since there are no folds for the dye to flow into.